FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

   - **Value and effort**.
     - Value: should have, but does not bring any value to customer.
     - Effort to implement: S
-3. As a conference owner, I want to logout so that I close my personal account.
+**3. As a conference owner, I want to logout so that I close my personal account.**
   - **User interface mockups**.
   - **Acceptance tests**.
     - Scenario: I turn off the app